yosiookita/VerticesEngine/docs/README.md

 The Chaotic Workshop is a mobile Rube Goldberg style puzzle game involving you to use your creativity and problem solving along with the toolbox of over 70 items to solve 50 backwards, mind bending puzzles in the game.

-The Chaotic Workshop is available on Android and iOS here.
+The Chaotic Workshop is available on <a href="http://games.virtexedge.com/TheChaoticWorkshop/">Android and iOS here</a>.

 ## Space Esc8bit
 [![cws](https://rtroe.github.io/img/headers/header_spcescbt.png)](http://games.virtexedge.com/SpaceEsc8bit/)

 Space Esc8bit is a fast paced, 8-bit themed mobile missile run game, with the goal to both get as high an altitude as possible by out-maneuvering as many missiles as possible.

-It's out on Android and iOS now.
+It's out on <a href="http://games.virtexedge.com/SpaceEsc8bit/">Android and iOS now</a>.

 ## Metric Racer
 [![cws](https://rtroe.github.io/img/headers/header_metric.png)](http://games.virtexedge.com/MetricRacer/)